Portrait of a Young Man with a Book (Bronzino): Patron, artist, and commission

 Agnolo Bronzino painted Portrait of a Young Man with a Book around the 1530s for Cosimo I de' Medici.
 The Medici family was the dominant family in Florence from the 15th century up till the 18th century.
 They were a long line of merchants, bankers, rulers, as well as art patrons and collectors.
 International trade made them one of the most powerful and wealthiest families in Italy.

-Bronzino served as court painter for Cosimo I de' Medici, the Duke of Tuscany.
+Bronzino served as court painter for Cosimo I de' Medici, the Grand Duke of Tuscany.
 Cosimo I was more powerful than any previous Medici.
 After Bronzino helped with the decoration for Cosimo I's wedding in 1539, his career as court artist began.
 Bronzino lead a tapestry weaving project for Cosimo I due to the Duke's dream to have a tapestry cycle that would rival those of the princes in Europe.
 In the end, he was responsible for the design of sixteen of the weavings.
 Bronzino played a key role in helping to achieve Cosimo I's goal of creating a court that would rival those of the European princes.
 At the same time, Bronzino painted a series of court portraits of the Duke, the Duchess, and their children.
 Bronzino remade the Duke's official portrait many times.
 Bronzino's portraits of Cosimo I and his family were made to display Cosimo I's power and authority, and further helped Cosimo I's goal of establishing the Medici family as a powerful presence and player in Florence.
-In 1551, Bronzino joined the Ducal family in Pisa to paint more portraits of the Medici children.
+In 1551, Bronzino joined the ducal family in Pisa to paint more portraits of the Medici children.
 In 1554, Bronzino was replaced as the favored Medici court artist.